 Two of the greatest land use and business district crises in the history of Wedgwood have had to do with grocery stores and their buildings.
 In 1999 the Matthews Red Apple at 8400 35th Ave NE lost its lease as the property owner elected to have QFC Grocery come in.
 This set off protest demonstrations as Wedgwoodians felt the loss of yet another locally-owned business.
 QFC prevailed, but the experience heightened community awareness of potential changes in the commercial environment.

-In 2007 the old, worn-out IGA building at 8606 35th Ave NE was left standing empty after another group moved out and the owner sold the site to developers.
-The project stalled during the economic downturn of 2008 but eventually a new building was completed as the Jasper Apartments in 2012.
+In 2007 the old, worn-out former Evans Thriftway grocery building at 8606 35th Ave NE was left standing empty.
+The group which had been using it, the Jewish Community Center, moved out and the owner sold the site to developers.
+At first, there was a plan to build condos, but the project stalled during the economic downturn of 2008.
+Eventually a new building was completed by a different developer and was named the Jasper Apartments in 2012.

-Next to the former gas station and now pocket park site, in 1958 the storefront spaces at 8611 35th Ave NE were Russell’s Barber Shop, Adams Insurance Agency, Jennie Oakvik’s Wedgwood Cafe, A&M Cleaners, and Glazell Electric Contractors.
+Next to the former gas station and now pocket park site, in 1958 the storefront spaces at 8611 35th Ave NE were: (named from south to north) Russell’s Barber Shop, Adams Insurance Agency, Jennie Oakvik’s Wedgwood Cafe, A&M Cleaners, and Glazell Electric Contractors.

 In 1958 there were three gas stations at the intersection of NE 95th Street with the veterinary clinic on the fourth corner.

 The reasons why this intersection never really grew into a commercial district are discussed in greater detail in another article on this blog.
 Some of the reasons were the lack of population density in that area to support businesses.